No blog post will cover everything you need to know about SaaS marketing.

 That page gets an estimated 14,300 visitors a month.

 The CEO of CoSchedule has repeatedly stated that this tool is one of their best customer acquisition channels.
-You can check out this podcast to get content insights from Garrett Moon, CEO of CoSchedule.
+You can check out this podcast for content insights from Garrett Moon, CEO of CoSchedule.

-Writer, a company we support, also figured releasing free tools would be the fastest way to quickly grow an audience.
-They first identified a need; around 1.4 million people a month search for “grammar checker online.”
+Writer, a company we support, also figured releasing free tools would be the fastest way to grow an audience.
+They first identified a need: Around 1.4 million people a month search for “grammar checker online.”

-We helped them rank for the target keyword through link building and on-site support.
+We helped them rank for that target keyword through link building and on-site support.

-Writer now gets 2.1 million visitors a month to its site.
+Writer now gets 2.1 million visitors a month to its site, thanks to this freemium model.

-That’s a lot of leads from a free tool.
+That’s a lot of leads for the marketing funnel from a free tool.

 Another effective strategy is turning your blog into a knowledge hub for potential customers.
-Atlassian has done a great job of this, for example, with their Github tutorials.
+Atlassian, for example, has done a great job of this with its Github tutorials.

 We implemented a similar strategy with Right Inbox.
 It’s a tool for managing your Gmail inbox.
 They created a great content hub targeting Gmail-related search terms.

 They are smashing it in the search rankings and getting lots of leads in the process.
-You want to create a great content hub for your business.
+You want to create a great content hub that works with your business model.

-For example, our SaaS agency can help you climb Google’s rankings quickly.
+Our SaaS SEO agency can help you climb Google’s rankings quickly.

 For example, you can run paid ads targeting your competitors.
-You can see a nice example of this in the screenshot below.
-Three companies are bidding on the brand name “process.st”.
+The screenshot below shows a nice example of this.
+Three companies are bidding on the brand name “process.st.”

 Targeting branded keywords is a bit of an asshole thing to do.
 It does work, though.